thewca/wca-regulations/wca-regulations.md

     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.
     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
-    - A2e) The judge places the puzzle onto the mat in an arbitrary orientation and ensures that it is covered completely.
-The competitor is not permitted to request a specific orientation.
+    - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
+      - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation he places the puzzle on the solving station based on what he knows or expects the puzzle state to be.
 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.